girobusan/latid/docs/en/ideology.md

 either by state authorities or by other parties, web creators prosecuted or _canceled_.
 So, what do you, as guerrilla web author, need from your site generator?

+### Hide and deny

+Your site with everything needed for its operation kept in one directory.
+It's easy to hide it somewhere and than deny the very fact of its existence.
+There are no specific libraries or external modules to keep, the node.js is legal and its presence may be easily justified.

 ### Easy move your authoring work to other computer